epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 * Close/Open Domain Question Answering:

   * Retrieve
+    * TF-IDF
     * BM25
-    * TF-IDF
+    * Embedding with [Sentence Transformers](https://github.com/UKPLab/sentence-transformers):Encode the documents once and can be used for similarity comparison later.

   * Ranking:
      * QA Bert: You may find specific answer in your documents,
-     * [Sentence Transformers](https://github.com/UKPLab/sentence-transformers):Encode the documents once and can be used for similarity comparison later.

   * Examples:
     * [Bert for covid](notebooks/nlp/question-answering/covid_Bert.ipynb)